JuliaRegistries/Registrator.jl/README.md

 The docs for your project will be automatically built by [DocumentationGenerator.jl](https://github.com/JuliaDocs/DocumentationGenerator.jl).
 Please see that repo for details.
 Your docs should show up at pkg.julialang.org/docs.

-By default, whatever is in `docs/make.jl` will be built, or it will fall back to using your README.md.
+By default, `docs/make.jl` will be run to build the docs.
+If that is missing, the `README.md` will be used instead.

 ## Approving pull requests on the registry